kevoree-modeling/tutorial/step3_reflexive/README.md

 }, o1 -> System.out.println("End of the visit"));
 ```

-This example show the complete visit of a city, which end on the call of the last closure to be informed that all object has been visited.
+This example shows the complete visit of a city, which ends on the call of the last closure to be informed that all objects have been visited.
-During the visit, users have the ability to stop the visit by returning not a CONTINUE but a VISIT_STOP.
+During the visit, users have the ability to stop the visit by returning VISIT_STOP instead of CONTINUE.

-Similarly the visitAttributes method allows to visit all attributes of an object, such as:
+Similarly, the **visitAttributes** method allows to visit all attributes of an object, e.g.,:

 ```java
 city.visitAttributes((metaAttribute, value) -> {